Cli98/Gas-lack-project/README.md

 # Gas-leak-project
 This is a project to predict possible affected communities under the gas-leaking threat.

-Data colection/SQL/machine learning is employeed.
+SQL/machine learning is employeed.

+The feedback from this project : Data colection&quality control worths much.